Maulana Abul Kalam Azad University of Technology

 Maulana Abul Kalam Azad University of Technology, West Bengal (MAKAUT, WB), formerly known as West Bengal University of Technology (WBUT), is a public technical university located in Haringhata, West Bengal, India.
 Established in 2001 by the West Bengal legislature, it is fully funded by the Government of West Bengal.
 The university provides management and engineering degrees through affiliated colleges and in-house departments.

 History

 An expert committee was set up on 31 December 1998 by the Government of West Bengal, under the Chairmanship of Ashesh Prosad Mitra, for establishing a university of engineering and technology in West Bengal.
 The university was formalized on 15 January 2001 by an act of the West Bengal Legislature.
-The university changed its name from West Bengal University of Technology to Maulana Abul Kalam Azad University of Technology, West Bengal in April 2015.
+The university changed its name from West Bengal University of Technology to the current one in April 2015.
 From 2023 University started to give access to DigiLocker System to Students.

 Campus

 The university has a main campus covering approximately 40 acres at Haringhata, provided by the Government of West Bengal.
 Hostels accommodate both male and female students.
 The university is located in between Bidhan Chandra Krishi Viswavidyalaya and IISER Kolkata.